llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

         * `firstprivate` (unmappable)
         * `private` (unmappable)
     * DA combinations:
-        * Every variable referenced in a construct and declared outside it has at most one DMA and one DSA on the associated directive.
+        * Every variable has at most one DMA and one DSA on a directive.
         * Mappable DSAs can be combined with any DMA.
         * Unmappable DSAs can be combined with `nomap` but no other